Welcome to the New Work Evolution!

 We recommend that you travel via Frankfurt Airport.

-Your stay at the NEW WORK EVOLUTION
+Your stay at the New Work Evolution

 From the Baden residence to the centre of the TechnologyRegion - the fan-shaped city of Karlsruhe has a lot to offer.Karlsruhe, the fan-shaped city, is a historic and cultural city in the southwest of Germany and is the second largest city in the state of Baden-Württemberg.
 There are a multitude of sights and attractions in this city.
 Starting with the castle in the centre of the city, the surrounding gardens, the market square, the shopping street in the centre of the city and the various restaurants.
 Karlsruhe is a city full of history, art and technology.
 Situated between the Black Forest, the Vosges Mountains and the Palatinate Mountains on the Rhine plain, Karlsruhe with its more than 310,000 inhabitants is a cultural metropolis, technology region and science centre in equal measure.